liquiidio/AtomicAssetsApiClient/README.md

 ### 3. Install manually.
 Download this project there here .
 Then in your Unity project:

- 1. Copy the sources from `AtomicAssetApiClient` into your `Assets` directory.
+ 1. Copy the sources from `AtomicAssetsApiClient` into your `Assets` directory.

 ---